Klesse/data-science-projects/README.md

 This projects consists in extracting valuable information about raw data.
 It's an import skill as an data scientist to know how to interpret data and have insights from it.

+All projects that are an EDA project has the sufix **-eda** in the folder's name.

 ### Guideline

 1. Data understanding